ColleenKarwoski/Minneapolis-Internet-API/README.md

 - Map of Minneaplis by Block Group
 - Stacked Bar Chart with 3 views
 - Pie Charts created using ApexCharts.js to showcase Icome Level and the technology type

+## Files
+The individual charts were put into the subfolders along with chart-specific HTML files.
+- Colleen/stackedbar.js
+- Dan/static/js/map.js
+- Pie chart files/pie.js

+Data Cleansing files
+- data_selection.ipynb was used to pull the data in and manipulate it into a SQLite db.
+- sqlalchemy_api.ipynb was the test file to create the api that is made available by app.py

+Data files
+- Data/isp.sqlite
+- minneapolis_centurylink_plans.csv

+In order to run
+- Start the API via the base level app.py file locally
+- Use the base level index.html file to display, running 'python -m http.server' to avoid CORS errors

 ## Contributing Members